Low-energy atmospheric neutrino flux calculation with accelerator-data-driven tuning: Parameterization

 \subsection{Fitting function}

 We determined the functional form of parameterization, $f_{p+A}$, as

-$f_{p+p}$ describes the invariant differential cross-section of $p+p$ collision, which is symmetric in $x_{F}$ by construction. $f_{nucl}$ accounts for the asymmetry in $x_F$ arising from nuclear effects, which depends on the mass number $A$ of the target nucleus. $f_{inc}$ is added to describe the dependence on incident momentum.
+$f_{p+p}$ describes the invariant differential cross-section of $p+p$ collision, which is symmetric in $x_{F}$ by construction. $f_{nucl}$ accounts for the asymmetry in $x_F$ arising from the fact that the target is an atomic nucleus rather than a nucleon, and it depends on the mass number $A$ of the target nucleus. $f_{inc}$ is added to describe the dependence on incident momentum.

 We used the BMPT parameterization introduced in~\cite{BMPT} to describe $f_{p+p}$ for $\pi$ and $K$ production.
 The parameterization is expressed as a function of $x_{R}$, which is called "radial scaling~\cite{RadialScaling}" and defined as $x_R \equiv E_{CM}/E_{CM}^{max}$.
 From the definition, $x_R$ is a function of absolute value of $x_F$: $x_R = x_R(|x_F|)$.
 The BMPT parameterization is